Home

 Observations and comments

 Note 1: Daniel Jennings-Kam reported an S. striatus held in a tank at Sea Life Park that was about 150 mm in length.
+Then, a population of a few dozen in an artificial pool at Captain Cook on the Big Island reached up to 100 mm.
 Also, when CP was visiting a marine lab in Moorea, there was an unused sea tank with water flow that held nothing but algae and half a dozen S. striatus that were 100-200 mm in length.
 So, if it has unlimited food, no need to move and no predators, it can get much larger (and, might do so in the field under unusual conditions...).

 Thumbnails